petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 In the old waterfall framework, full cycle times were on the order of months or even years.
-Large batches of work were transferred between different teams in the form of documentation.
+Large batches of work were transferred between different teams in the form of documentation---a heavy and sometimes ineffective communication mechanism.
 Further,
 the processes to test and release software were manual, which meant they could be tedious, expensive, and/or error prone.